huynhtrankhanh/contrasleuth/README.md

 One special feature is the ability to encode messages that can be sent to 'hidden' recipients.
 These are recipients whose public keys are not disclosed in the usual recipient list.

+### Encryption Algorithm

+The encryption algorithm works by taking plaintext data and an array of public keys as input.

+Firstly, a new, unique nonce and key pair are generated for this message.
+The nonce is saved into the output ciphertext, followed by the public key of the pair.
+Then, a new secret key is created.

+Next, the secret key and the number of intended recipients of the message are merged together.
+The algorithm cycles through each public key, creating a shared key from each public key and the private key from the previously generated pair.
+An intermediate ciphertext is created by encrypting the merged secret key and recipient count using this shared key, and this intermediate ciphertext is saved to the output as well.

+Finally, the plaintext is encrypted using the original secret key and nonce, and this final ciphertext is appended to the output.

+The decryption of the ciphertext follows a reverse process.
+It keeps extracting bytes to restore the nonce, the public key and intermediate ciphertexts.
+Each intermediate ciphertext is tried to be decrypted with a shared key generated from the decoder's private key and the originally stored public key.

+The first successful decryption reveals a key that can decrypt the actual message and the remaining number of recipients.
+It then skips over the intermediate ciphertexts for the remaining recipients and proceeds to decrypt the actual message.

+If the decryption is not successful, it keeps advancing to the next intermediate ciphertext, until it finds one it can decrypt or it runs out of bytes.

+It should be noted that this algorithm is designed to work with multiple recipients.
+Each recipient would have the ability to decrypt the main message using their own private key.

 ## Video Demo

 *TODO*